avantikasha47/Workout-Tracker/README.md

 ## Running Unit Tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running End-to-End Tests
-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Features
 - User form to input workout data
 - Display workout data in a table grid